m-onz/bugbountyhunting2024/bug-bounty-hunting.md

 private programs are exclusive and only selected people get to do them.

 public programs are open to pretty much anybody.

+# the bug bounty attack surface

+* web <-- this is all I focus on.
+* binary
+* mobile
+* source code review

 # differences between pentesting and bug bounty hunting